Ultimate Christmas fair food

-Do you need inspiration on what food works well at a
+Do you need inspiration for Christmas fair food stalls?

 slices of turkey in baps with cranberry sauce.
 Charge around £2.50